satori-com/mzbench/doc/scenarios/spec.md

 "http_ok" > 20
 ```

 The `http_ok` metric is provided by the [simple_http](https://github.com/machinezone/mzbench/blob/master/workers/simple_http/src/simple_http_worker.erl) worker.
 This condition passes if the number of successful HTTP responses is greater than 20.

+Please note that signals are automatically converted to gauges and could be also used for asserts.

 # Pools